Divya-CloudDevOps/AWS-Microservices-project-2026/README.md

 # AWS-Microservices-project-2026

 ## 📌 Project Overview

-This project demonstrates end-to-end cloud infrastructure automation — from provisioning AWS resources with Terraform, to containerizing microservices with Docker, deploying them on Kubernetes (EKS), and monitoring with Prometheus and Grafana.
-CI/CD is fully automated using Jenkins pipelines.
+This project demonstrates a complete DevOps CI/CD pipeline for the React frontend and Node.js backend application deployed on Amazon EKS.
+The infrastructure is provisioned using Terraform, containerized with Docker, stored in Amazon ECR, and deployed to kubernetes using Jenkins pipeline.

 ## Architecture
 ![Architecture](./architecture.gif)